BurendoUK/burendo-handbook-public/docs/intro.md

 slug: /
 ---

-# The Burendo Handbook
+# The Burendo Engineering Handbook

-Welcome to the  **Burendo Handbook**.
+Welcome to the  **Burendo Engineering Handbook**.

 ## What is it?

-The Burendo Handbook is a place where we, as Buredoers, document and standardise our ways of working, templates, procedures and tooling.
+The Burendo Engineering Handbook is a place where we, as Buredoers, document and standardise our ways of working, templates, procedures and tooling.

 If you want to know how we do something within Burendo, it'll likely be within these pages.
-Please use the search functionality to help find what you're looking for, or feel free to browse the pages by catagory on the left!
+Please use the search functionality to help find what you're looking for, or feel free to browse the pages by category on the left!